Arc-Computer/arc-memory/README.md

   <a href="https://github.com/Arc-Computer/arc-memory/blob/main/LICENSE"><img src="https://img.shields.io/github/license/Arc-Computer/arc-memory" alt="License"></a>
 </p>

+At Arc, we're building the foundational memory layer for modern software engineering.
+Our mission is simple but powerful: ensure engineering teams never lose the critical "why" behind their code.

 ## Vision

 Software will soon be written by fleets of autonomous agents collaborating with humans.